pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
-This angle describes the horizontal orientation of the PV panel relative to a reference direction.
+This angle describes the horizontal projection of the normal vector from the surface.
 The pvlib-python convention is defined as degrees East (clockwise) of North, so North = 0°, East = 90°, South = 180°, West = 270°.

     surface_tilt
         Tilt from horizontal [°].
 The surface tilt angle